Normality Calibration in Semi-supervised Graph Anomaly Detection: Experiments

-In this section, we perform an ablation study to evaluate the contribution of each component in GraphNC.
+Ablation study is perform to evaluate individual components in GraphNC, with GGAD as the default teacher model.
 To this end, several variants of GraphNC are introduced.
 (1) Only Teacher (\textbf{OT}) directly uses the pre-trained semi-supervised teacher model to derive the anomaly score.
 (2) \textbf{OT+NormReg} incorporates NormReg into the pre-training of the teacher model.
 (3) \textbf{OT+NormReg+Finetune} leverages NormReg to fine-tune the pre-trained teacher.
 (4) \textbf{OT+ScoreDA} includes the student model and adds ScoreDA on top of OT (\ie, optimizing GraphNC using ScoreDA only).
-(5) \textbf{OT+ScoreDA+NormReg*} applies NormReg on top of OT+ScoreDA but it applies the NormReg loss on all nodes instead of the labeled normal nodes only. \textbf{OT+ScoreDA+NormReg} is the default full model using both ScoreDA and NormReg.
-The experimental results are shown in Table \ref{tab:ablation}.
-We observe that OT+ScoreDA enhances the performance of OT, achieving the second-best results on four datasets in terms of AUPRC.
+(5) \textbf{OT+ScoreDA+NormReg*} applies NormReg on top of OT+ScoreDA, but it applies the NormReg loss on all nodes instead of the labeled normal nodes only. \textbf{OT+ScoreDA+NormReg} is the default full model using both ScoreDA and NormReg.

+The experimental results are shown in Table \ref{tab:Ab}.
+The ablation study experiments on all datasets are provided in App. \ref{app:ablation_all_data}.
+We observe that OT+ScoreDA enhances the performance of OT, achieving the second-best results on most datasets in terms of AUPRC.
 This demonstrates that the ScoreDA component can effectively calibrate the normality learned from the teacher, ensuring better separation between normal and abnormal classes.
 However, OT+ScoreDA underperforms the full model (the last row) on all datasets, highlighting that the negative impact of inaccurate anomaly scores from the teacher model can be effectively mitigated by the NormReg component.
 On the other hand, applying NormReg directly to the teacher via either joint optimization (OT+NormReg) or finetuning (OT+NormReg+Finetune) can improve OT to some extent.
 This justifies the effectiveness of NormReg from a different perspective, but NormReg works best when working in the student model and combining with ScoreDA due to its joint effects in minimizing the detection errors discussed in our theoretical analysis.

-Besides, we also conduct the ablation study on other teacher models to further analyze the effectiveness of each module in GraphNC.
-The results can be found in the App. \ref{app:ablation_all}
+Meanwhile, we evaluate the performance of GraphNC when the teacher performs poorly, the average performance improvement of GraphNC w.r.t. different accuracy levels, and the comparison of the number of true anomalous instances that are accurately detected for GGAD and GraphNC.
+All the results can be found in App. \ref{app:Additional}.